davidandradeduarte/php-fe-interview-sample/README.md

-PHP & FE interview
+Sample PHP/JavaScript interview
 ============

-This project aims to make it very easy to do a simple interview regarding PHP and FE skills.

-The solution is provided under the `solution` folder.
+The solution is provided under the [solution](solution) folder.

 Requirements
 ------------